bernerdschaefer/applemediakeyd/README.md

 ## License

-sgheme is Copyright (c) 2015 Bernerd Schaefer.
+applemediakeyd is Copyright (c) 2015 Bernerd Schaefer.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.

+[LICENSE]: LICENSE